 5.1.
 Being injurious to the public interest

-In the appeal of refusal case of the trademark“ ”No. 13975119 of Jinan Ai’gefu Industrial Co., Ltd., the Supreme People’s Court expressed the following opinion in its judgment: Although the coexistence agreement or consent letter between the trademark applicant and the right holder of the cited mark owner belongs to disposition of private rights and should be respected, the precondition is that the national interests, public interests, and the third party's legitimate rights and interests should not be harmed.
+”No. 13975119 of Jinan Ai’gefu Industrial Co., Ltd., the Supreme People’s Court expressed the following opinion in its judgment: Although the coexistence agreement or consent letter between the trademark applicant and the right holder of the cited mark owner belongs to disposition of private rights and should be respected, the precondition is that the national interests, public interests, and the third party's legitimate rights and interests should not be harmed.
 In this case, since both the applied trademark and the cited trademark are used on the chemical preparations as preparations for destroying noxious animals, preparations for destroying noxious plants, soil-sterilizing preparations, agricultural fungicides, etc., which are closely related to agricultural production and ecological environment, the coexistence of two similar marks are likely to damage the public interest.
-Therefore, the "trademark coexistence agreement" submitted by Jinan Aigefu Company cannot be a sufficient reason for the registration of the applied mark[4].
+Therefore, the "trademark coexistence agreement" submitted by Jinan Aigefu Company cannot be a sufficient reason for the registration of the applied mark

 5.2.
 Possibility of confusion and misunderstanding among the consumers

-In the appeal of refusal case of the trademark新莱特No.
-19088699 of Synlait Milk Limited, the following opinions were expressed in the judgment of the second instance: The consent letter is a factor in consideration of confusion according to Article 30 of the Trademark Law.
+“新莱特”No. 19088699 of Synlait Milk Limited, the following opinions were expressed in the judgment of the second instance: The consent letter is a factor in consideration of confusion according to Article 30 of the Trademark Law.
 In this case, although Synlait Milk Limited submitted a notarized and legalized trademark coexistence agreement, the similarity between the trademark in dispute and the two cited trademarks is relatively high.
 Moreover, some of the goods of the applied mark requested for appeal are identical with those of the two cited trademarks.
 Therefore, there is a greater possibility of confusion and misidentification caused due to the coexistence of the trademark in dispute and the two trademarks.
 Although Bright Dairy Co., Ltd. agrees in the trademark coexistence agreement that the relevant public of Synlait Milk Limited is completely different from that of Bright Dairy Co., Ltd., according to the evidence on record submitted by Synlait, Synlait is a subsidiary of Bright Dairy Co., Ltd., and their business scope overlapped.
-In the absence of full explanation and clear agreement on the business scope and market segmentation in trademark coexistence agreement, the above-mentioned consent letter alone is insufficient to exclude the possibility of confusion caused by the coexistence of the above trademarks[5].
+In the absence of full explanation and clear agreement on the business scope and market segmentation in trademark coexistence agreement, the above-mentioned consent letter alone is insufficient to exclude the possibility of confusion caused by the coexistence of the above trademarks

-In the appeal of refusal case of the trademark No. 13799228 of Ikeda Mohando Co., Ltd., the following views were expressed in the judgement of second instance: Although Ikeda Mohando Co., Ltd. submitted a consent letter signed by the cited trademark owner during the trial of this litigation, the coexistence consent letter can only be used as prima facie evidence to eliminate the possibility of confusion, it is also necessary to consider the factors such as the degree of similarity between the two trademarks, the class of the designated goods, and whether the coexistence will affect the public interest, etc..
-Due to the high degree of similarity between the trademark in dispute and the cited mark, and the goods designated for use are human medicines, the agreement between the right holders alone is not enough to exclude the possibility of confusion and misidentification among the relevant public[6].
+prima facie evidence to eliminate the possibility of confusion, it is also necessary to consider the factors such as the degree of similarity between the two trademarks, the class of the designated goods, and whether the coexistence will affect the public interest, etc..
+Due to the high degree of similarity between the trademark in dispute and the cited mark, and the goods designated for use are human medicines, the agreement between the right holders alone is not enough to exclude the possibility of confusion and misidentification among the relevant public

 5.3.
 Increase consumer identification costs

-In the appeal of refusal case of the trademark ” No. 18752080 of Razer (Asia Pacific) Pte.
+“ ” No. 18752080 of Razer (Asia Pacific) Pte.
 Ltd., the following opinions were expressed in the judgment of the first instance: Trademark differentiation stipulated by law is not only for the protection of prior trademark rights, but also for the public interests.
 Trademark differentiation can enable consumers to quickly identify the source of production and establish consumer preferences.
 However, if similar trademarks representing different sources and qualities are allowed to coexist, it will inevitably increase the cost of identification of consumers, and even make consumers misidentify the source and purchase mistakenly, thus damaging consumers' legitimate interests.
 When it is enough to affect the interests of consumers and market order for whether the trademarks can be distinguished, then whether a trademark which cannot be distinguished from prior marks should be registered of course does not depend on the will of the prior trademark owner only.
 If the goods or services classes designated by the two trademarks are identical or basically identical, and there is no obvious difference in the trademark signs itself, even if the prior trademark owner agrees to coexist, the later trademark registration may not be approved.
-As mentioned earlier, this will affect the interests of consumers, one of the stakeholders in the coexistence relationship of trademarks[7].
+As mentioned earlier, this will affect the interests of consumers, one of the stakeholders in the coexistence relationship of trademarks

 In the appeal of refusal case of the trademark "CHRONON" No. 22790054 of Siemens Medical Co., Ltd., a similar point of view is reiterated in the judgment of the first instance: Trademark differentiation stipulated by law is not only for the protection of prior trademark rights but also for the public interests.
 Trademark differentiation can enable consumers to quickly identify the source of production and establish consumer preferences.
-However, if similar trademarks representing different sources and qualities are allowed to coexist, it will inevitably increase the cost of identification of consumers, and even make consumers to misidentify and purchase mistakenly, which will harm consumers' legitimate interests[8].
+However, if similar trademarks representing different sources and qualities are allowed to coexist, it will inevitably increase the cost of identification of consumers, and even make consumers to misidentify and purchase mistakenly, which will harm consumers' legitimate interests

 5.4.
 Flaws in the submitted evidence

 In the appeal of refusal case of the trademark “PONS” No. 16820771 of the NEUROHABILITATION Corporation, the following opinions were expressed in the judgment of the second instance: The party shall state the source of the evidence it submitted and formed outside the territory of the People's Republic of China (hereinafter referred to as China).
 The evidence shall be notarized by the notary office of the country where the evidence is formed, and legalized by the Chinese embassy or consulate in that country, or perform the verification procedures stipulated in the relevant treaty concluded between China and the country where the evidence is obtained.
-The "Consent letter" submitted by NEUROHABILITATION Corporation, where the cited trademark own agrees to the registration of the trademark in dispute on the designated service, is not admitted since notarization and legalization procedure have not been fulfilled[9].
+The "Consent letter" submitted by NEUROHABILITATION Corporation, where the cited trademark own agrees to the registration of the trademark in dispute on the designated service, is not admitted since notarization and legalization procedure have not been fulfilled

-.
-Conclusion
+[9].

 As one of the important intellectual property rights of civil property rights, the trademark right is essentially a private right that can be negotiated on the principle of freedom of contract.
 The author believes that, in general, in cases of trademark coexistence agreement or consent letter, unless the trademarks are identical, the autonomy of the will of the parties and their disposition of their own rights shall be fully respected.
 Of course, to protect consumer interests and balance the rights between public and private, a more stringent and cautious attitude should be adopted for trademark coexistence once the public interests such as national health and public environmental safety would be affected.
 In addition, because the judgment of the possibility of the confusion caused by similar trademark is very complicated, not only the degree of similarity of the trademark itself and the degree of relevance of the approved goods / services are to be considered, other factors such as the popularity of the trademarks of both parties, the public attention, whether the party is of bad faith in actual sales, whether there are other identification signs in the package of a specific product, etc. will be considered.
 At present, even when making judicial judgments, it is necessary to make a comprehensive judgment based on the evidence provided by both parties.
 Therefore, in the absence of evidence and the fact that confusion has been caused, the trademark examination authority should not simply predict the possibility of confusion only based on presumption.
 If the right owner of the cited trademark issues a "coexistence agreement" or "consent letter" where the registration of the disputed trademark is agreed, and there is no other evidence to prove the possibility of confusion or the coexistence will damage the public interest, under such circumstances, the registration of the trademark in dispute should be approved as much as possible, so as to achieve reasonable coexistence of different trademark owners and inclusive development in a huge market.